microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 Contoso Expenses is an internal application used by managers of Contoso Corporation to keep track of the expenses submitted by their reports.
 Modernizing this application is necessary in order to enhance employee efficiency when creating expenses reports.
 Many of the requested features could be easily implemented with the Universal Windows Platform.
 However, the application is complex and it's the outcome of many years of development by different teams.
 As such, rewriting it from scratch with a new technology isn't an option on the table.
 The team is looking for the best approach to add these features but, at the same time, reusing the existing codebase.

 ### The project
-Contoso Expenses is a desktop application, built with WPF and the .NET Framework.
-Being an application built for demo purposes, it contains some simplifications compared to a real WPF project, like:
+Contoso Expenses is a desktop application, built with WPF and .NET Framework 4.7.2.
+It's leveraging the following 3rd party libraries:

-- It doesn't use any development pattern, like MVVM, but the standard code-behind approach.
-- It uses a local database solution called [**LiteDb**](http://www.litedb.org/), which is an embedded NoSQL solution.
-In a real world scenario, such an application would connect to a centralized database, either on-premise or in the cloud, like SQL Server, MySQL, Cosmos DB, etc.

-The goal of this project, in fact, is to help you focusing on understanding and implementing XAML Islands inside an existing WPF application.
-It isn't made to teach you the best practices for WPF development.
+- MVVM Light, as a basic implementation for the MVVM pattern
+- Unity, as a dependency injection container
+- LiteDb, which is an embedded NoSQL solution to store the data
+- Bogus, which is a tool to generate fake data

 ___